Chalarangelo/30-seconds-of-code/snippets/weightedAverage.md

 tags: math,intermediate
 ---

-Returns the weighted average of two or more numbers.
+Calculates the weighted average of two or more numbers.

 - Use `Array.prototype.reduce()` to create the weighted sum of the values and the sum of the weights.
 - Divide them with each other to get the weighted average.